This post may contain affiliate links. See our affiliate disclaimer here.

 Fresh water systems in your travel trailer or motorhome also require some specialized must have RV supplies.

 - Garden Hoses: You need two hoses for your RV, one for the fresh water connection and one for flushing the black tank.
 I recommend buying two different colors so we can’t get them confused.
+If you are traveling in cold weather, you will also need a heated water hose.

 - Water Pressure Regulator: A pressure regulator is necessary to avoid plumbing issues.
 Buy an adjustable regulator to make sure you stay between a safe range of 40 to 60 PSI.